-Metadata must be optimized in Simplified Chinese.
-The limit for the meta descriptions is 200 characters, while the limit for meta keywords is 100.
 Remember to fill in the meta keyword tag, as Baidu still uses this to determine the ranking of a website (unlike Google).

 6. Keyword Research

 You can do keyword research by looking at the associated searches in the dropdown results.
 This is quite similar to Google.
 You could also do the same with Qihoo 360 and Sogou, China’s other search engines to find similarities.
-From there, you can use the Baidu keyword planner inside the Baidu PPC account that will look quite familiar if you’ve used the Google Ads keyword planner before.
+From there, you can use the Baidu keyword planner inside the Baidu PPC account which will look quite familiar if you’ve used the Google Ads keyword planner before.

 7. Use China-Friendly SEO Tools

 When doing keyword research or tracking the progress of your website, for example, in comparison to your competition, make sure to use SEO tools, which have integrated Baidu.